-The Tribe will collect, maintain and provide the USDA with contact information for key participants in the Tribal Hemp Production Entity.
+The Tribe will collect, maintain and provide the USDA with contact information for key participants and will submit this information through the HeMP online system.
 The Tribe will ensure the annual crop report is submitted to FSA.
-The Tribe will maintain and report to USDA the status of the Tribal Hemp Production Entity and any changes to the key participants.
+The Tribe will maintain and report to USDA the status of any Tribal Hemp Production Entity and any changes to the key participants.

 - 1. A legal description of the land on which hemp will be produced on the Reservation, including, to the extent practicable, its geospatial location; and - 2.
 All records and reports shall be maintained by the Tribe for at least three (3) years. - 3.
-The Tribe will report crop acreage to the FSA with the Tribal Hemp Production authorization code; and - The Tribe will submit the required monthly USDA reports in accordance with 990.70(a)"
+The licensed producerwill report crop acreage to the FSA with the Tribal Hemp Production authorization code; and - 4.
+The Tribe will ensure the growers are reporting to the FSA. - 1.
+The Tribe will submit the required monthly USDA reports in accordance with 990.70(a)".
+Monthly reports will be submitted within 30 days/on the first of the month and through the new online HeMP platform.
+Further the Tribe will also submit the annual report through the new online HeMP platform due December 15.